 I agree that less is more for makeup over 50.
 Check out my video about wearing minimal makeup.

-Older women generally do not need powder, smokey eyes, or glaring red lipstick, unless they crave being dramatic.
+Older women generally do not need powder, smoky eyes, or glaring red lipstick, unless they crave being dramatic.

 Excellent skincare and sunscreen are much more important than painting on layers of makeup.
-My routine consists of eyebrow pencil because my brows have disappeared, a tiny bit of dark cream shadow or eyeliner to line my upper eye, mascara on special occasions, a good bronzer, and a rosy but subtle shade of lipstick.
-If I have photos done or make a video, I will apply CC cream foundation or tinted moisturizer but that’s about it.
+My routine consists of eyebrow pencil because my brows have disappeared, a skin-toned cream-to-powder eyeshadow to brighten my eyes, mascara made for mature women on special occasions, a good bronzer, and a rosy but subtle shade of lipstick.
+If I have photos done or make a video, I will apply CC cream foundation or tinted moisturizer, but that’s about it.

 What other styling tips do you have to offer women over 60?
 Please leave a comment below.